OSCR Investors Have Opportunity to Lead Oscar Health, Inc. Securities Fraud Lawsuit

-LOS ANGELES , May 27, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Oscar Health, Inc. ("Oscar" or the "Company") OSCR.
+LOS ANGELES, July 1, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Oscar Health, Inc. ("Oscar" or the "Company") OSCR.

 Class Period: March 2021 IPO